hectorgrey/space_terminal/README.md

-# space_terminal
+# Space Terminal
-A space game intended to be played on the terminal
+A space game intended to be played on the terminal (working title)